areggalstyan/reforging/README.md

 ### anvil.json

-Configures the visuals and mechanics of the reforge anvil.
+Configures the visuals and mechanics of the reforging anvil.

 #### name: string

-The name of the reforge anvil item.
+The name of the reforging anvil item.

 Colorized, no placeholders.

 #### lore: string array

-The lore of the reforge anvil item.
+The lore of the reforging anvil item.

 Colorized, no placeholders.

 #### recipe: object

+Specifies the crafting recipe for the reforging anvil item.

 ##### shape: string array

-The shape of the crafting recipe for the reforge anvil item.
+The shape of the crafting recipe for the reforging anvil item.

 3 strings, each consisting of 3 symbols representing items as per `keys`.